hb0424/Notes/BasicEnglish/BasicEnglish2.md

   - [Lesson150 Becoming a Doctor](#lesson150-becoming-a-doctor)

 # 零起点英语 2

+## Lesson130 Recycling
+> Recycling cans, bottles, paper, and plastic helps the environment.
+Many years ago, people just threw out their garbage and did not recycle.
+This hure the environment a great deal.
+Nowadays, people sort their garbage.
+They put cans, bottles, paper and plastic in different containers.
+Once the containers are full, they will be taken to special places where they can be made into different products.
+An old piece of paper can then be turned into a newpager or magazne, A glass bottle that was once used to hold water can be used to make windows or other things.
+In the long run, recyling saves money and helps the enviroment at the same time.

 ## Lesson131 Australia Is worth Visiting
 > Some people consider Australia the world's largest island, but others call it the world's smallest continent.
 No matter how you look at it, thought, Australia is a very pecial place.